kavia-common/recipe-explorer-38069-38125/frontend_react_js/ENVIRONMENT.md

   - GENERATE_SOURCEMAP=false, FAST_REFRESH=false
   - NODE_OPTIONS=--max-old-space-size=1024
   - Optional REACT_APP_PORT=3000
+- CRA static assets (images/CSS) for the Sign In UI live in `public/assets/` and are referenced as `/assets/...` paths.
 - The start/build scripts also honor NODE_OPTIONS=--max-old-space-size=1024 to avoid OOM terminations (exit 137) in constrained environments.
 - The dev server is started via `start-noninteractive.js`, which enforces:
   - Non-interactive mode (no port prompts) by selecting a free port near REACT_APP_PORT/PORT (default 3000).